Showgirl: The Greatest Hits Tour: Concert synopsis

-The show was split into seven acts, being them Showgirl, Smiley Kylie, Denial, What Kylie Wants, Kylie Gets, Dreams, Kyliesque, Minx in Space, with the addition of an encore.
-The show opens with an instrumental introduction that features writing on the video screen introducing Minogue.
-She then rises out of the stage on a platform dressed in a blue showgirl outfit.
-She begins singing "Better the Devil You Know", which is quickly followed by performances of "In Your Eyes" and "Giving You Up".
-Minogue then performs "On a Night Like This", which begins in the style of a ballad, before resuming with the original after the first chorus.
-The ending is in the same style as the beginning of the song, where Minogue is taken below the stage, closing the section.
+The show was split into seven acts: Showgirl, Smiley Kylie, Denial, What Kylie Wants, Kylie Gets, Dreams, Kyliesque and Minx in Space, with the addition of an encore.
+The show opens with an instrumental introduction dubbed the "Showgirl Overture".
+Minogue then rises out of the stage dressed in a blue showgirl outfit, going on to sing "Better the Devil You Know", which is quickly followed by performances of "In Your Eyes" and "Giving You Up".
+Minogue then performs "On a Night Like This", beginning as a ballad, which closes the first section of the show.

-The second section begins with a dance interlude, that uses excerpts of "Shocked" and "Do You Dare?", before Minogue rises out of the centre of the stage as the DNA intro of "Shocked" is heard.
-She sings up to the middle eight, before a short segue is played using excerpts of "It's No Secret", "Keep on Pumpin' It", "Give Me Just a Little More Time" and "What Kind of Fool (Heard All That Before)", which leads into a two-verse-two-chorus performance of "What Do I Have to Do", which is succeeded by another segue using an excerpt of "Over Dreaming (Over You)" and then a performance of "Spinning Around" (sampling the instrumentation of "Finally"), which is followed by a dance interlude after the middle eight using excerpts of "Step Back in Time" and "Such a Good Feeling".
+The second section begins with a dance interlude, using excerpts of "Do You Dare?", before Minogue rises out of the centre of the stage to perform a medley of "Shocked", "What Do I Have to Do" and "Spinning Around".
+During this medley, several other songs are sampled and interpolated, such as: "It's No Secret", "Keep on Pumpin' It", "Give Me Just a Little More Time", "What Kind of Fool (Heard All That Before)", "I'm Over Dreaming (Over You)", "Finally"), "Step Back in Time" and "Such a Good Feeling".

 The third section begins with a performance of "In Denial", a virtual duet with Neil Tennant.
 This is followed by a performance of "Je Ne Sais Pas Pourquoi", before Minogue closes the act with a performance of "Confide in Me".